Hal Berghel

 The following definition from the Antiphishing Web site ( www.antiphishing.org ) is a useful place to begin.

+What is Phishing and Pharming?
 Phishing attacks use both social engineering and technical subterfuge to steal consumers' personal identity data and financial account credentials.
 Social-engineering schemes use 'spoofed' e-mails to lead consumers to counterfeit websites designed to trick recipients into divulging financial data such as credit card numbers, account usernames, passwords and social security numbers.
 Hijacking brand names of banks, e-retailers and credit card companies, phishers often convince recipients to respond.
 Technical subterfuge schemes plant crimeware onto PCs to steal credentials directly, often using Trojan keylogger spyware.
-Pharming crimeware misdirects users to fraudulent sites or proxy servers, typically through DNS hijacking or poisoning.
+Pharming crimeware misdirects users to fraudulent sites or proxy servers, typically through DNS hijacking or poisoning. |

 The phish mongers to which I refer are those who deploy these phish scams in such a way that they stand a measurable chance of success against a reasonably intelligent and enlightened end-user.
 The posers are the bottom-feeders in the phishing community that exhibit a very low level of sophistication.
 This distinction is critical if one attempts to thwart phishing.